Annapurna Sanctuary

 How does the trip get started and end?

-This ABC Trip, where the guide will come to pick you up at the hotel, you are staying, and the trip begins soon from Kathmandu via tourist bus to Pokhara, and the journey starts right from Pokhara on the very second day, toward Hile - the starting hiking point of the journey, then the hike proceeds on.
+The guide will come to pick you up at the hotel where you are staying, and the trip begins soon from Kathmandu via tourist bus to Pokhara, and the journey starts right from Pokhara on the very second day, toward Hile - the starting hiking point of the journey, then the hike proceeds on.

 The hiking trail concludes at Siwai via Jhinu Danda (Hot Spring), and the overall journey ends after taking a drive to Pokhara and finally at Kathmandu on the following 2 days.
 On your departure day back home, one of our DHT airport representatives will guide you to the airport to drop you off via private vehicle.